Pierre48/gitpitch/PITCHME.md

 + Git everywhere --> Git for Frelon, Neon, for other teams
 ---
 ## Git and documentation
-Documetation in Git is based on markdown language.
-With Git :
+Documentation in Git is based on markdown language.
+</br>With Git :
 + Writing documetation is easy and fast
-+ Documentation are Stored with the source code
++ Documentation are stored with the source code
 + Documentation are versionned with the source code
 + Documentation can be easily moved to another source control